joelpek/mdb-L/README.md

 Provides watchlist functionality via MongoDB, Mongoose, Node and Express.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and was inspired and facilitated by the awesome Scott Tolinski @ [Level Up Tutorials](https://leveluptutorials.com "LevelUpTutorials.com").
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and was inspired and facilitated by the awesome work of Scott Tolinski @ [Level Up Tutorials](https://leveluptutorials.com "LevelUpTutorials.com").
 ***
 ## Local test build instructions
 1. `npm install` **OR** `yarn install`